Suu Kyi convicted again, Australian economist gets 3 years - NewsBreak

 Suu Kyi convicted again, Australian economist gets 3 years

-A court in military-ruled Myanmar convicted former leader Aung San Suu Kyi in another criminal case Thursday and sentenced Australia n economist Sean Turnell to three years in prison for violating Myanmar’s official secrets act, a legal official said.
+BANGKOK — (AP) — A court in military-ruled Myanmar convicted former leader Aung San Suu Kyi in another criminal case Thursday and sentenced Australian economist Sean Turnell to three years in prison for violating Myanmar's official secrets act, a legal official said.

 Suu Kyi received a three-year sentence after being convicted with Turnell under the secrets law, said the official, who spoke on condition of anonymity because he is not authorized to release information about the case.